Skip to content

 Args:

-filename: Path to the output file (relative or absolute, with or without .html extension)
+filename: Path to the output file (with or without .json extension)

 Returns: